arzevedo/Text_Mining/chernobyl/README.md

 # First things first ☢️

-I have to tell you right away that I loved the series the political, horror and drama were entangled in a way that amazed me so much that I couldn’t wait for the next episode.
+I must tell you right away that I loved the series the political, horror and drama were entangled in a way that amazed me so much that I couldn’t wait for the next episode.
 When I saw Mazin on twitter saying that he gave open access to the screenplay i had to have a look.
 One last thing.
 This code/text may contain spoilers.
 I will give some warning before dropping something major to the plot.
 But be warned.

 So… let’s get the data